sjkbianco/portfolio/content/post/evaluation/index.md

 | Cognitive Presence | Higher Order Thinking | Works Well | |
 | Cognitive Presence | Metacognitive Engagement | Works Well | |

-and [The Technology Integration Matrix](https://fcit.usf.edu/matrix) by the Florida Center for Instructional Technology at the University of South Florida.
+Evaluating YouTube content through [The Technology Integration Matrix](https://fcit.usf.edu/matrix) by the Florida Center for Instructional Technology at the University of South Florida depends upon the degree to which the technology is integrated or implemented in the classroom.
+Simply providing a video on a page for a learner to view for information would result in an "active learning, entry level" where information is passively received.
+The extended descriptors from the matrix are as follows:

+* Students.
+Students receive information from the teacher or from other sources.
+Students may be watching an instructional video on a website or using a computer program for drill and practice activities.
+* Teacher.
+The teacher may be the only one actively using technology.
+This may include using presentation software to support delivery of a lecture.
+The teacher may also have the students complete drill and practice activities on computers to practice basic skills, such as typing.
+* Setting.
+The setting is arranged for direct instruction and individual work.
+Any student access to technology resources is limited and highly regulated.

 ## References